 By Brad Swanson:

 Brad Swanson is the editor of The Blue View.
-He can be contacted at email@example.com
+He can be reached at: email@example.com

 Like this story?
 Share it on social media!